paulsammut/RoboDolf/readme.md

 request is managed by the Controller Actor, which handles arbitration of who is currently in control of the vehicle.

+The Local Remote Actor works by converting joystick commands into rudder and throttle commands.
+These commands are called RDS Steering Commands and are read by the Helm Actor.
+The Helm actor then converts the rudder and throttle commands into throttle commands for the Port and STBD thrusters.

 ### GPS Actor

 ![Garmin GPS](images/GPS.png)